microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_arm_template.md

 --parameter sazuredeploy.parameters.json
 ```

-Upon completion, you will have new VM installed as a single-host k3s cluster in a new Azure Resource Group.
+Once the ARM template deployment is completed, a new AKS cluster in a new Azure Resource Group is created.

 ![](../img/aks_arm_template/02.png)